thedhanawada/me/index.md

 ```

 - Undergraduate Study (Bachelor Program), Computer Science and Engineering
-- Data Structures, Automata Languages and Computation, <br> Object Oriented Programming Languages and Design and Analysis of Algorithms
+- Data Structures, Automata Languages and Computation, <br> Object-Oriented Programming Languages and Design and Analysis of Algorithms

 ## Skills and Competencies